rockorager/libvaxis/README.md

             .surface = try self.button.draw(ctx.withConstraints(
                 ctx.min,
                 // Here we explicitly set a new maximum size constraint for the Button.
 A Button will
-                // expand to fill it's area and must have some hard limit in the maximum constraint .{ .width = 16, .height = 3 },
+                // expand to fill its area and must have some hard limit in the maximum constraint .{ .width = 16, .height = 3 },
             )),
         };